newrelic/nri-gcp-l4-proxy/README.md

 - Run `make`.

 The generated binaries will be located at `cmd/bin/`.
 Choose the one for your operating system and architecture.

+## Known limitationd

+- No metric deduplication.
+In certain cases (e.g. infra agent failure or reboot), duplicated data might be sent.

 ## Support